The Music of the Harlem Renaissance

 Introduction to Jazz

 First, I give my students a quick introduction to jazz.
-I love this video which takes a song we all know – Happy Birthday – and plays it in a variety of jazz styles from ragtime to swing and beyond.
+I love this video!
+It takes a song we all know – Happy Birthday – and plays it in a variety of jazz styles.
+I could lecture my students about each style of jazz.
+But why talk about it when the music can speak for itself?

 This YouTube video is a great way to quickly give your students an introduction to jazz music.

-We talk about the types of instruments typically found in jazz music and some important characteristics such as improvisation and syncopation that are used in most jazz forms.
+We talk about the types of instruments typically found in jazz music.
+We also discuss some important characteristics such as improvisation and syncopation that are used in most jazz forms.

 What Was The Harlem Renaissance?